rodmor59/react-typescript-demo/README.md

 * **User With Type Assertions:** React component with type assertions for the useState Hook.
 * **Counter:** Component that uses the useReducer Hook with Strict Types (union types) for its actions.

+./src/components/context
+* **useContext Hook:** 3 components (theme, ThemeContext and Box) that demostrates the useContext Hook implemented with TypeScript.

 ### Components to Add in the Future

 * useContext Hook.